Actindo-AG/Documentation/Taxes/Integration/01_ManageTaxRates.md

 ![Tax rates](../../Assets/Screenshots/Taxes/Settings/TaxRates/TaxRates.png "[Tax rates]")

 1. Click the ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add) button in the bottom right corner.
 The *Create tax rate* view is displayed.

   ![Create a tax rate](../../Assets/Screenshots/Taxes/Settings/TaxRates/CreateTaxRate.png "[Create a tax rate]")

-2. Enter the applicable tax rate in the *Tax rate* field.
+2. Enter the desired tax rate in the *Tax rate* field.
 The tax rate is entered as a percentage.
 You can only enter numbers in the *Tax rate* field.

 3. Enter the corresponding tax key in the *Tax key* field.
-The tax keys are managed in the *Accounting* module, see [Manage the tax keys](../../RetailSuiteAccounting/Integration/02_ManageTaxKeys.md).
+The applicable tax key must be checked in the *TAX KEYS* tab of the *Accounting* module.
+For detailed information, see [Manage the tax keys](../../RetailSuiteAccounting/Integration/02_ManageTaxKeys.md).

-  > [Info] Choosing the right tax key is essential for the automatic posting function in the *Accounting* module, as the *Taxes* module provides the *Order management* module with the configured tax key, which in turn is used by the *Order management* module to post the transaction in the *Accounting* module.
+  > [Info] The tax rate linked to the tax key must also be checked for validity and updated if necessary.
+Choosing the right tax key, and with the valid tax rate, is essential for the automatic posting function in the *Accounting* module, as the *Taxes* module provides the *Order management* module with the configured tax key, which in turn is used by the *Order management* module to post the transaction in the *Accounting* module.

-[comment]: <> (Check with FH if this is correct.
-It is possible to save the tax rate without tax key.
-How does it affect performance with Fakturierung, if no tax key or a wrong tax key, z.B. already in use with other tax rate/Steuersatz, is used?
-Does it affect bookings/posting in Accounting?
-Does the system give an error message?
-Or does it simply not work/book automatically the transaction?)

 4. Click the *Tax zone* drop-down list and select the appropriate tax zone.
 All available tax zones are displayed in the list.